VladPliska/recipeApp/README.md

 ## Image Gallery
-Here are some of the tested routes images:
+Here are some of the routes images:

 | Image | Description |
 |-------|-------------|